Freight Shipping from Sacramento to Columbus

 How much does it cost to ship freight from Sacramento to Columbus?

-Full truckload (FTL) rates from Sacramento, CA to Columbus, OH currently range from $5,717-$7,046 for a standard dry van load over the 2,659-mile route.
+Full truckload (FTL) rates from Sacramento, CA to Columbus, OH currently range $5,717-$7,046 (roughly $2.15-$2.66 per mile over 2,659 miles).
 LTL shipments typically cost $1,662-$2,660 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Sacramento to Columbus?